-The application process for the concentration is the same as the regular Mathematics PhD program.
+The application process for this concentration is the same as the regular Mathematics PhD program.
 Detailed instruction as well as general requirements can be found here.
 Candidates should clearly identify the Actuarial Science and Risk Analytics Concentration on the application form, and in their personal statement.

 Frequently Asked Questions

 If I want to become a practicing actuary, should I consider PhD education in Actuarial Science?

 The actuarial profession in North America highly values professional credentials obtained through passing professional exams with credentialing bodies such as the Society of Actuaries and Casualty Actuarial Society.
 A PhD education in Actuarial Science is not a necessary component for a career path as an actuary.
 Students who are interested in career paths in traditional actuarial roles should pursue our MS program in Actuarial Science.
 The PhD concentration prepares students for academic careers and research and development offices/departments in the insurance and financial service industries.
 For example, a graduate may find a tenure-system position in a university, work as a quantitative reinsurance analyst, a catastrophe modeling analyst, a quantitative strategy researcher in a proprietary trading firm, and so on.

 What qualifications are you looking for in admissions?

 A typical PhD applicant should have a bachelor’s degree or its equivalent in a quantitative field, including but not limited to pure mathematics, applied mathematics, statistics, engineering, quantitative finance, physics, etc. Students should take the GRE General test.

 How much do GRE scores get weighted into the application of a prospective student?
 What other factors weigh the most in an application?